 A personalized card is issued to an individual, with that person's name displayed on the card.
 The card can be either digital or physical (or both), but if it is physical it must be printed on-demand by an embosser and mailed to the cardholder, a process that can take several days.
 (Galileo offers ways to bridge the gap with virtual and Digital First cards, explained below.)
 Whether physical or digital, a personalized card can be provisioned to a mobile wallet.

-With personalized cards you can offer custom card images that the cardholder uploads to your interface, and the account can be associated with a debit account or with a credit account.
+With personalized cards the account can be associated with a debit account or with a credit account.
 Personalized cards are accepted by all merchants that accept payment cards.
 If you want to offer a card that your customers can use just about anywhere, a personalized card is your best option.